2 Getting started

 If you’re not currently in the 401 Park / Landmark building, you’ll have to first connect to the Harvard VPN using your HarvardKey credentials to access the lab servers.
 If you don’t have the VPN client already, you can download it at https://vpn.harvard.edu.
 AnyConnect functionality comes pre-installed in Linux systems (OpenConnect -> Cisco AnyConnect in the NetworkManager VPN manager).

-The VPN address is vpn.harvard.edu
+The VPN address is vpn.harvard.edu/hsph

 , which will activate a Duo push on your phone.